audreyford/audreyford.github.io/essays/hipster-developer.md

 ## HTML and CSS's 'Hipster' relative

 But why bother learning and using Semantic UI?
 What is the benefit?
 One, because it simply looks cool, and Two, because you get a more quality product compared to raw HTML and CSS.
-For example, I could go to a dive-bar and order an old fashioned for $8, but do I want to?
+For example, I could go to a dive-bar and order an old-fashioned for $8, but do I want to?
 No.  I prefer to go to those trendy, hipster-bars where they use a perfectly round (or a large square) ice cube with a nice Japanese whiskey and pay $18 for it.
 Same idea when you start taking on clients as a developer; Why sell yourself short by making web pages in raw HTML and CSS when you could increase your value by including some UI Framework doing the same job!

 ## Why sell yourself short?